cabotage/cabotage-app/CONTRIBUTING.md

 As soon as possible, usually within a few weeks, a team member will review your pull request and provide comments.

+When addressing our requested changes in the pull request, please push your changes into separate commits instead of overwriting history with rebasing and force-pushing.
+We use the "squash and merge" merge strategy, so the entire changeset of the pull request will be merged into `main` as a single commit.
+Force pushing complicates the review process by making changes difficult to track, leaving reviews made for the pull request harder to understand.

 ## Reporting bugs